mento-protocol/governance-watchdog/README.md

    # Get it via `gcloud billing accounts list` (pick the GmbH account)
    billing_account      = "<our-billing-account-id>"

-   # The Discord Channel where we post live notifications to
+   # The Discord Channel where we post mainnet notifications to
    # Get it via `gcloud secrets versions access latest --secret discord-webhook-url`
    # You need the "Secret Manager Secret Accessor" IAM role for this command to succeed
    discord_webhook_url  = "<discord-webhook-url>"